-Our Stance on Human Rights
+TEL’s Stance on Human Rights

 Procurement Principles and System

 TEL regards taking action against conflict minerals (3TG*1) obtained through illegal exploitation, including sources with human rights violations or poor working conditions, an important part of corporate social responsibility.
-Our resolute goal is to eliminate the use of raw materials made from these conflict minerals as well as any parts or components containing them.
+The company’s resolute goal is to eliminate the use of raw materials made from these conflict minerals as well as any parts or components containing them.

-*1 3TG：Tantalum, tin, tungsten and gold
+*1 3TG：Tantalum, tin, tungsten, and gold

 *2 CMRT: Conflict Minerals Reporting Template

-As part of its Business Continuity Plan (BCP), TEL collaborates with suppliers for disaster preparation.
-We maintain a database of suppliers’ production sites so that if a crisis arises, we can promptly identify impacted suppliers and quickly collaborate in recovery efforts.
-During fiscal year 2018, about 17,000 supplier sites were registered, and post-disaster impact surveys were conducted six times.
+As part of its Business continuity plans(BCP), TEL collaborates with suppliers for disaster preparation.
+The company maintains a database of suppliers’ production sites so that if a crisis arises, it can promptly identify impacted suppliers and quickly collaborate in recovery efforts.
+During fiscal year 2019, about 18,000 supplier sites were registered, and post-disaster impact surveys were conducted seven times.

-We also conduct a BCP survey of key suppliers accounting for more than 80% of our procurement spend.
-We analyze their responses and the results are given as feedback to suppliers to promote further improvement.
-In the fiscal year 2018 survey, as well as the regular questions on earthquake countermeasures, questions on fire prevention measures were also set.
-Improvements in overall rating level were observed at 21% of suppliers and improvements in the overall raw score were seen at 48%.
+In addition, for key suppliers accounting for more than 80% of the TEL’s procurement spend, it conducts a BCP survey, analyzes their responses, and gives the results to suppliers as feedback to promote further improvement.
+In the fiscal year 2019 survey, improvements in overall rating level were observed at 19% of suppliers and improvements in the overall raw score were seen at 42%.

 Environmental Management System

-ISO140001 Certified Factories and Offices
+ISO 9001 Certified Factories and Offices

 |Company name||Factory/Office name||Certification date|